cloudamqp/terraform-provider-cloudamqp/docs/resources/vpc_connect.md

 # cloudamqp_vpc_connect

 This resource is a generic way to handle PrivateLink (AWS and Azure) and Private Service Connect (GCP).
-Clusters can be connected just as they were living inside a VPC.
-CloudAMQP creates an Endpoint Service to connect the VPC, creating a new network interface to communicate with the cluster.
+Communication between resources can be done just as they were living inside a VPC.
+CloudAMQP creates an Endpoint Service to connect the VPC and creating a new network interface to handle the communicate.

 If no existing VPC available when enable VPC connect, a new VPC will be created with subnet `10.52.72.0/24`.